So you’re headed to the Maldives!

 If you’re going on a snorkeling tour, you can expect that this will be provided.

-If you’re staying at a resort, there is probably snorkeling gear available for rent.
+If you’re staying at a hotel or resort, there is probably snorkeling gear available for rent.

 You can opt for getting just the snorkeling mask and snorkel, or you can opt for the bundle that includes fins too… and then you can also buy fins individually.